ep3p/Sentinel_KQL/Queries/Azure-Sentinel/Detections/ThreatIntelligenceIndicator/README.md

 This folder contains queries created with the help of the function [TIMapQueryGenerator.kql](https://github.com/ep3p/Sentinel_KQL/blob/main/Functions/TIMapQueryGenerator.kql).

-The rules created by Microsoft for threat intelligence indicators can't be expected to adjust to each Sentinel workspace and their indicators, and some of the rules might contain unexpected mistakes.
+The default rules created by Microsoft for threat intelligence indicators can't be expected to adapt to each Sentinel workspace and their indicators, and some of the rules might contain unexpected mistakes.
 For example, Microsoft has developed a rule that matches Windows Security AppLocker Events with file hashes, but AppLocker does not generate SHA256 hashes, it generates PE256 hashes for executables files, unless you ingest PE256 hashes, this rule will never work.

-Also, the default rules check activity that happens *after* you ingest an indicator.
-When possible, if you ingest a threat indicator you should also check the events that happened *before* the ingestion.
+Also, the default rules check activity that happens *after* ingesting an indicator.
+When possible, you should also check the events that happened *before* the ingestion.
 Because of this, each Sentinel workspace should adapt, develop and review their own Threat Intelligence Indicator detections.

-Many data types or tables have several columns that could be matched to a certain indicator type, like email address, domain, url, file hash, IP address...
+Many data types or tables have columns that could be matched to several indicator types, like: email address, domain, url, file hash, IP address...
 And so each indicator type could also be matched with several data types.
-The query (or algorithm) that matches a certain indicator type with a certain data type should have common elements regardless of the indicator and data types.
+The query (or algorithm) that tries to match a certain indicator type with a certain data type will have common elements regardless of the indicator and data types checked.

-Developing +40 queries with common elements between them without making mistakes is a difficult task, so it would be beneficial to develop a function or a generator for these queries, where you pick an indicator type and a data type and the function generates the appropiate query, reusing and defining only once the common query parts.
-The part of the query that is unique to each pair indicatortype-datatype should be small.
+Developing and maintaining +40 queries with common elements between them, without making mistakes or keeping track of changes, is a difficult task, so it would be beneficial to develop a function or a generator for these queries.
+You pick an indicator type and a data type and the function generates the appropiate query, reusing and defining only once the common query parts.
+The part of the query that will be unique to each pair indicatortype-datatype should be small.

-Usually developing this query generator would require a programming language, but you can also define functions in KQL.
-You could define:
+Usually developing this query generator would require a programming language, but KQL is also capable of solving this problem.
+You could define in KQL:
 1. A datatable of indicator types.
-2. A datatable of data types (or event tables).
+2. A datatable of data types (or ingested tables).
-3. A datatable of pairs indicatortype-datatype.
+3. A datatable of indicatortype-datatype pairs.
-4. A query scheme with some variables (or placeholders), which will be substituted by query code depending on the indicator and data types.
+4. A query scheme (the common algorithm) with some variables (or placeholders), which will be substituted by query code, depending on the indicator and data types.

-The generator only needs to check the third datatable and substitute parts of the query scheme, and a query will be generated for each indicator and data type.
+This generator could check the third datatable to know which indicators and tables do you want to match, substitute the appropiate parts in the query scheme, and a query will be generated for each pair.

 One example of this generator function is [TIMapQueryGenerator.kql](https://github.com/ep3p/Sentinel_KQL/blob/main/Functions/TIMapQueryGenerator.kql).

 An advantage of this generator is that all the information related to threat indicator queries is contained in a single file, and is easier to search and replace similar query parts.

-One example query scheme could be:
+The query scheme of this generator example is:
 ```
 Query:string=
     ```// This query assumes a feed of threat indicators is ingested/synchronized periodically, and each synchronization ingests all the indicators that are to be monitored.